vultr/vultr-docs/faq/as20473-bgp-customer-guide/README.md

 ## Other BGP Communities

 AS20473 transparently advertises communities set by its customers.
-Customers can use these communities to affect their inbound traffic in our different transit providers and IXPs.
+Customers can use these communities to affect their inbound traffic from our different transit providers and IXPs.